banzaicloud/kurun/README.md

 kurun port-forward --servicename python-server localhost:4443
 ```

-In a third terminal session proxy this application into Kubernetes under the Service name `python-server`:
+In a third terminal session start up an Alpine Linux image in interactive mode and query the `python-server` service using `curl`:

 ```bash
 kubectl run alpine --rm --image alpine -it